An Intro to Actions and Photoshop Automation

 If you are still scratching your head, don’t fret.
 I’m going to walk through the process of loading and playing actions, and perhaps offer up a tutorial on creating actions on a later date.

-To begin with, you will need an Action.
-You may download several on my website (http://actionfx.com) or on the Action Xchange.
-You may also do a search of Photoshop Actions, which will offer up many sites with available downloads.
+To begin with, you will need an Action You may do a search of Photoshop Actions, which will offer up many sites with available downloads.

 Don’t worry about hard drive space, as these action files, with the extension .atn, aren’t very large.
 Usually they range from 7 to 20 k.
 You may save them anywhere on your computer and load them from there, but it is best for organization purposes to create a sub directory within the Photoshop file tree.
 Again, this is not vitally important, but it will help you to keep your files in an easy-to-find area.
 When you have several thousand of these little scripts on your system as I have, it will be a lifesaver!